Seafood Char Kuey Teow

 • Then marinade the pipis with ½ teaspoon ground white pepper and ½ teaspoon salt.
 Set aside.

-• Fill a pot half full of water, bring to a boil and turn off the heat.
+• Fill a medium pot half full of water, bring to a boil and turn off the heat.
 Add 1 tablespoon extra virgin olive oil, pinch of salt and the rice noodles into the wok for 3 minutes or until the rice noodles are soft.
-Separate the noodles, drain the water and set aside.

 • For the prawns, heat up a wok with 2 tablespoons of extra virgin olive oil, pan-fry the prawns on medium to high heat for 2 minutes on each side or until prawns are just cooked.
 Remove prawns and discard juice and set aside.
 Clean wok with kitchen paper towel.